Stability testing best practice for Pharmaceutical products

 – Unit spray medication content, droplet size

-While presenting stability results it is important to include:
+While presenting stability results, it is important to include the following:

 – Initial (zero time] results